lineeralgebra/coding-in-ctfs/README.md

 # vibe-coding-in-ctfs
-i love coding in python and here is the my self scripts during in CTF
+i love coding in python and here is the my self scripts during in CTFs